CodeScop/Oge-Mai-Field-Guide/hunts02.md

 Season 2 is unlocked by completing The Curator of Elder Library quest, and you can see that questline in Season 1.

 - HuntS2 Battle of Merit - **(Note: This has as prerequisite the HuntS1 quest A Battle of Wills.)** Defeat 1 Desert version of Velts, get 25 Hunter Tokens
+  - more Velts quests I track in later Seasons for reasons detailed in S1 info
 - HuntS2 A Season to Explore - defeat every non-global monster in 3PC, get 100 Hunter Tokens
 - HuntS2 Wandering We Go - maintain 7-day Streak, get 10 Hunter Tokens
 - HuntS2 Seeing It Through - Defeat 10 Frizi, get 5 Hunter Tokens